oliver-moran/mediawiki/README.md

 The framework provides generic methods to make calls to the MediaWiki API.
 The framework also includes a collection of pre-baked functions that build on the generic methods to perform specific tasks (e.g. logging in, editing a page, and logging out).

 This collection is far from complete.
-So, if you can code, why not [fork this project](https://github.com/oliver-moran/mediawiki/fork) and work on one implementing of the [baked-in functions](https://github.com/oliver-moran/mediawiki/issues?labels=Functions&page=1&state=open) from the backlog?

-Or, if you have an idea for pre-baked, [open an issue requesting the feature](https://github.com/oliver-moran/mediawiki/issues).
+So, if you can code, why not [fork this project](https://github.com/oliver-moran/mediawiki/fork) and work on implementing a [baked-in functions](https://github.com/oliver-moran/mediawiki/issues?labels=Functions&page=1&state=open) in the backlog?
+Or, if you have an idea for pre-baked function, why not [make a feature request](https://github.com/oliver-moran/mediawiki/issues)?

 In any case, have fun!